rtous/edcav/mongodb_hands_on/README.md

 	root@813847d78b39:/# mongo

+-->

-If you don't work over Docker you can run "mongo" directly from a terminal.
+*NOTE: If you don't work over Docker you can run "mongo" directly from a terminal.*

 We will work on the shell, but it will be convenient to install MongoDB Compass, a GUI.
 You can dowload it here [here](https://www.mongodb.com/download-center/compass).
 Using MongoDB Compass is optional.
 Once you have Compass installed you have to enter this connection URL:

 	mongodb://localhost:27017

-## 3. Selecting the database to work with
+## 4. First commands

 From the MongoDB shell, the following will inform you about the current active database: